MicrosoftDocs/win32/desktop-src/CIMWin32Prov/startservice-method-in-class-cim-clusteringservice.md

 ---
-description: The StartService method puts the service in a started state. ms.assetid: 2efd2a06-a03c-4f4c-b2fa-889f84faac0f ms.tgt_platform: multiple
+description: StartService method of the CIM_ClusteringService class - The StartService method puts the service in a started state. ms.assetid: 2efd2a06-a03c-4f4c-b2fa-889f84faac0f ms.tgt_platform: multiple
 title: StartService method of the CIM_ClusteringService class